javiersuweijie/javiersuweijie.github.io/_posts/2014-3-3-Hello-World.md

 With my current instance on linode, K-Nearest Neighbour and SVM both either takes too long or runs out of memory too quickly.
 I tried to reduce the dimensionality of the sparse matrix with latent semantic analysis.
 This did not offer much improvement to the overall model.
 I also tried using the inverse term frequency to weight the frequencies.
 Clarity scores increased but conciseness decreased.

 I ended up training all the feature sets on both ridge regression and random forest, picked the top 8 best performing models to feed into an ensemble.
+Although the split testing score was low, the score on the validation set was pretty bad.

-* clarity: 0.204356
+* clarity: 0.21342
-* conciseness: 0.338385
+* conciseness: 0.33056

 Possible things to explore:
 1. Comparing the title with the short description.
 If description contains something that the title does not have, maybe the title in unclear?